Master of Learning and Teaching in Higher Education

 - MEDI5001 Scientific Literacy and Communication

-Plus four elective courses completed in the Graduate Diploma
+Plus four elective subjects completed in the Graduate Diploma

 - EDUC5119 Supervising Postgraduate Research